jundalisay/superblist/content/en/material/principles/part-1/chapter-05.md

 ---

+In the previous part, we explained the Eagle equation that connected all movements as ratios between gravitational signatures.
+We call operation of these ratios as the Kepler Tensor.

+These ratios created attraction, repulsion, or stasis or stability.

+The harmonic ratios of Kepler came from the musical notes invented by Pythagoras.

+## The Origin of the Musical Notes

-Pythagoras went to Egypt to learn Egyptian Science and Cosmology.
+In 535 BC, Pythagoras went to Egypt to learn Egyptian Science and Cosmology.
 He came back with the scale `do re mi fa sol la ti`.

 Note | Representation
 --- | ---